Find a Community

 Gardening

 Gardening is a rewarding activity for seniors looking to put their green thumb to work.
-Tending to flowers, herbs, or vegetables lets you enjoy physical activity, mental engagement, and the satisfaction of watching your work bloom.
+Tending to flowers, herbs, or vegetables has many health benefits.
+It lets you enjoy physical activity, mental engagement, and the satisfaction of watching your work bloom.
+Here are 5 ways to make gardening easier for older adults.

 Outdoor Yoga